janemiceli/rabbitmq-perf-html/README.md

 The following parameters can be specified for a scenario:

 - exchange-type: exchange type to be used during the benchmark.
-  - Defaults to `'direct'`.
+Defaults to `'direct'`.
 Options include:
-  - `'direct'` - A direct exchange delivers messages to queues based on a message routing key, an attribute that every AMQP v0.9.1 message contains.
+  - `direct` - A direct exchange delivers messages to queues based on a message routing key, an attribute that every AMQP v0.9.1 message contains.
-  - `'fanout'` - A fanout exchange routes messages to all of the queues that are bound to it and the routing key is ignored.
+  - `fanout` - A fanout exchange routes messages to all of the queues that are bound to it and the routing key is ignored.
-  - `'topic'` - Topic exchanges route messages to one or many queues based on matching between a message routing key and the pattern that was used to bind a queue to an exchange.
+  - `topic` - Topic exchanges route messages to one or many queues based on matching between a message routing key and the pattern that was used to bind a queue to an exchange.
 The topic exchange type is often used to implement various publish/subscribe pattern variations.
-  - `'headers'`
+  - `headers`
 - exchange-name: exchange name to be used during the benchmark.
 Defaults to whatever `exchangeType` was set to.
 - queue-name: queue name to be used during the benchmark.
 Defaults to an empty name, letting RabbitMQ provide a random one.
 - routing-key: routing key to be used during the benchmark.
 Defaults to